dart-archive/dart_docker/base/README.md

 However, if you application directory has a layout like this and potentially is exposing a server at port 8080 you should consider using the base image `google/dart-runtime` instead.

-## Why run `pub get` twice

-When a Docker image is build, symbolic links are not followed.
-This means that when the `package` directory is added it will contain sym-links to the host cache.
-These sym-links will be broken.

-The steps in the `Dockerfile` above will do the following:

-* Populate a pub cache in the image at `/var/cache/pub` based on the application `pubspec.yaml` file.
-* Add the application files including the `package` directory with broken sym-links.
-* Run pub get again to fix the sym-links in the `package` directory to the image cache.

-The reason for populating the pub cache in the image before adding all application files is to keep the docker diff when only changing application files small.